eekie/spring-boot-dropwizard-metrics/README.md

 capturing DropWizard metrics.
 It's here that the DropWizard magic happens.

 A DropWizard console reporter is also configured to see the state of the metrics each y seconds.
-In a production environment you want to setup a Graphite reporter instead or something similar. (also see docker)
+In a production environment you want to setup the Graphite reporter, the Logstash reporter instead or something similar. (also see docker)

+### Logstash reporting and ELK stack
-Also a Slf4J Logstash reporter enabled by default which sends logging and metrics to a logstash udp port.
+Also a Slf4J Logstash reporter enabled by default which sends logging to logstash.
-Can can easily start up a jhispter console by cloning this repo https://github.com/jhipster/jhipster-console and running the docker compose.
+Can can easily start up a jhispter console by cloning this repo [jhipster-console](https://github.com/jhipster/jhipster-console) and running docker compose.
 It is actually an ELK stack (Elastic Search, Logstash and Kibana).
-The logstash container will have port 5000 published and it is that port our application will try sending logs to.
-Check application.properties for proper configuration.
+The logstash container will have port 5000 published and it is that port our application will sends its logs to.
+Check application.properties for proper logstash configuration.
 Since we also enabled writing dropwizard metrics to the log files every x seconds.
-You will be able to create nice charts base on dropwizard metrics since all info is available in the logs.
+You will be able to create nice charts based on dropwizard metrics since all metrics is available in the logs. (no graphite required)

+So you could go for graphite + grafana for the dasboards but you can instead only write some logs and metrics with them.

+I prefer the ELK stack since you can also query your logs.
+If you choose graphite you only will have metrics for charts.
+And probably in a production environment you don't want to send the to logstash directly on port 5000 (or you can take the risk if it is running on the same host) but you just want to write the logs to a file as you would do normally.
+From there another process sends them to logstash or directly to elastic search.
+[Filebeat](https://www.elastic.co/products/beats/filebeat) can be used for this but that is out of the scope of this POC.

 ### Note about multi threading